neryus/email-developer-handbook/tools.md

 It offers two types of compression - lossless or lossy, but don't explain what's the difference between them.

+One awesome thing is adding 'compressor' to a file names.

 ### [Jpegmini](http://www.jpegmini.com/)

 Only for jpeg format.
 But has an extensive tool collection, from the web service to desktop (Mac & PC).
 The web service compresses one picture at the time.